RockhurstHS/STEAM-Blog/_posts/2018-10-18-Students-Make-Cyanotypes.md

 layout: post
 author: timnendick
 title: Students Make Cyanotypes
 excerpt: It was a very rewarding experience and showed me that while research can be a long and arduous process, it is not out of reach.
+All things considered, the process went rather smoothly when considering the complexity of the science we performed.
+It has been, and will continue to be, one of the coolest and most memorable things I have done at Rockhurst.
 tags: science arts
 indicators: st1.1 st1.2 st1.3 st1.4 st1.5
 ---